theleoborges/imminent/README.md

 ### Running the tests

-Imminent has been developed and tested using Clojure 1.6.
+Imminent has been developed and tested using Clojure 1.6 (under both Java 7 and Java 8).

 To run the tests: